xhuang2016/Seismic-Detection/README.md

 4. Run ```Models/ANN_kfold.py``` or ```Models/CRNN_kfold.py``` for the k-fold cross validation of each model.
 > Note:
 > 1. To reproduce our results, please download the same set of data as we used in the paper.
-> 2. For different test cases, please change the setting as described in each code file.
+> 2. For different test cases, please change the settings as described in each code file.

 <!---## Cite-->